paulfletch/techtrends---project/README.md

 # techtrends---project

-TechTrends is a simple online news sharing platform.
-This project demonstrated practices and tools to improve the application lifecycle throughout the release and maintenance phases.
+TechTrends is an online news sharing app writen in Python.
+This project is used to demonstrate practices and tools that to improve the release and maintenance phases within an application's development lifecycle.

-The following tasks were undertaken.
+The following activities were undertaken.

-* Development endpoints for metrics and healthcheck and implement logging.
+* Development of endpoints for accessing metrics and performing healthchecks  Logging was also implemented.

-* Create a Dockerfile and build an image.
-This was run in a local container.
+* The creation of a Dockerfile to build an image that was initially run in a local container.

-* Create a GitHub action to automate the packaging of the TechTrends Application  (Continuous Integration).
-The GitHub action constructs a new image every new commit on the main branch.
+* The creation of a GitHub action to automate the packaging of the TechTrends Application  (Continuous Integration).
+The GitHub action constructed a new image everytime new commit was made on the main branch.

-* A Kubernetes cluster was created on K3s using vagrant and VirtualBox.
-Using a declarative approach (i.e. developing YAML manifests), the TechTrends apps was deployed.
+* The creation of a Kubernetes cluster using K3s, vagrant and VirtualBox.
+Using a declarative approach (i.e. by developing YAML manifests), the TechTrends apps was deployed on the cluster.

-* Through the creation of help chards, a template configuration manager (Helm) was used to parameterise TechTrend manifests.
+* The creation of a Helm Chart to allow for the parameterisation of the TechTrend manifests enabling different types of deployment.

-*  ArgoCD was used to release the Techtrends application to a staging and production environments using the templated manifests from the Helm chart.
-That is, an automated and templated procedure to deploy TechTends to multiple environments (Continuous Delivery).
+* The installtion of a kubernetes controller, ArgoCD.
+This was used to sync the Techtrends application deployment to the desired state of a staging and production environment (as confugred by HeLm).
+(Continuous Delivery).